Central African Airways: History

 Under the leadership of Sir Ellis Robins (later created, in 1958, The 1st Baron Robins), who had taken over as chairman in 1947, another modernisation took place when the Vickers Viscount was introduced with CAA on 25 April 1956.
 With a seating capacity of 52, this was a significantly higher capacity than the 24 passengers of a Viking.
 In the same year, Salisbury Airport was opened, and CAA moved its hub and headquarters to the new facilities.
 The new airport attracted foreign airlines (most notably South African Airways), so that for the first time, Central African Airways experienced competitors on its international routes.
 As a result, the financial situation worsened and A. E. P. Robinson became new chairman in 1957.

 No further growth of the route network occurred over the following years.
 With the Douglas C-47 Dakota, another aircraft type was introduced, which allowed for both passenger and cargo flights.
 During the 1960s, Central African Airways ordered two BAC One-Eleven-207 aircraft, but delivery was blocked by United Nations sanctions following UDI and one Douglas DC-6 which was leased from Alitalia between 1962 and 1965.

-In the wake of the Decolonization of Africa and the African independence movements, the Federation of Rhodesia and Nyasaland was dissolved on 31 December 1963.
+In the wake of the decolinization of Africa and the African independence movements, the Federation of Rhodesia and Nyasaland was dissolved on 31 December 1963.
 In 1964, the independent states of Zambia and Malawi were proclaimed in Northern Rhodesia and Nyasaland.
 To recognise this move, Zambia Airways and Air Malawi were founded as wholly owned subsidiaries of Central African Airways, taking over the route network in the respective countries.
 In 1965, Air Rhodesia was founded as a third CAA subsidiary.
 Thenceforth, only the prestigious international flights from Salisbury to London and Johannesburg were operated under the Central African Airways brand.
 In 1967, Zambia Airways, Air Malawi and Air Rhodesia decided to become independent of each other, and CAA was disestablished.